-The Company has determined that the functional currency of its subsidiary in Mexico is the Mexican peso, the functional currency of its subsidiaries in Peru is the Peruvian nuevo sole and the functional currency of its subsidiary in USA is the US dollar.
+The Company has determined that the functional currency of its subsidiaries in Peru is the Peruvian nuevo sole and the functional currency of its subsidiary in USA is the US dollar.
 Exchange differences arising from the translation of the subsidiaries' functional currencies into the Company's presentation currency are taken directly to the foreign exchange reserve.